meginwinnipeg/workshops/content/handson/powerbi1/content/faqpbi1.md

 ## Software versions
 <details>
 <summary><strong>I am using the PowerBI app in my web browser and can't find the data cleaning menus.
 I could find them when I was in the Lab...</strong></summary>The PowerBI app (SaaS) has much less functionality than the Desktop version.
-Data transformation options are only available in Desktop.</em>.  </details>
+Data transformation options are only available in Desktop.</details>
 <br>

 ## Failed Visualizations
 <details>
 <summary><strong>This is a disaster, nothing is showing up the way I am expecting it to.</strong></summary> Before you begin to visualize <em>clean data</em> is critical.
 This means no merged fields, floating legends or rogue images.
 Ensure each column has a descriptive header to help you navigate.</details>
 <br>

 ## Data Classification
 <details>
 <summary><strong>My data is continuous, but the options I want to use for visualization are greyed out.
-Whats going on?</strong></summary> <em>You probably haven't set the correct data type, format or summarization on that particular field.
+What's going on?</strong></summary> You probably haven't set the correct data type, format or summarization on that particular field.
 Make adjustments in the <em>data</em> panel.</details>
 <br>

 ## Joining data